surge-synthesizer/surge/doc/Adding A Filter.md

    It should have two functions, `makeCoefficients()` and `process()`.
 The prototype for `process()` is fixed;
    the prototype for `makeCoefficients()` is up to you.
 You are making free functions here, not objects.
    Vintage Ladders signatures are good starting points.
-   Add the cpp to `CMakeLists.txt` in the same place where `VintageLadders.cpp`is.
+   Add the cpp to `src/common/CMakeLists.txt` in the same place where `VintageLadders.cpp`is.

 2. In `FilterConfiguration.h`:
 * add an enum to `fu_type`.
 Most importantly, add it at the very **end**!